 Two formal tests were conducted to determine whether the violent and property crime time series contain a unit root (i.e., are nonstationary).
-Both the augmented Dickey-Fuller (ADF) test and the Phillips-Perron (PP) test failed to reject the null hypothesis of a unit root for violent crime.
-Chicago's violent crime rates between 1960 and 2010 are nonstationary and conform to a random walk.
-The violent crime series was therefore converted to first differences and the same tests were conducted.
-The tests revealed that violent crime is stationary in first differences.
-The same tests revealed that Chicago's property crime rate between 1960 and 2010 is stationary, so it was not necessary to convert the property crime series to first differences to induce stationarity.
+Both the augmented Dickey-Fuller (ADF) test and the Phillips-Perron (PP) test failed to reject the null hypothesis of a unit root for both series.
+US violent and property crime rates between 1960 and 2011 are nonstationary and conform to a random walk.
+The two series were therefore converted to first differences and the same tests were conducted.
+The tests revealed that both series are stationary in first differences.